On 15 November 2023, the bill regarding the Temporary act transparency turbo liquidation (the 'Act') comes into effect.

-It has been proposed that the Act will be introduced for a period of 2 years.
+It has been proposed that the Act will be introduced, in principle, for a period of 2 years.
 Dutch law provides for a turbo liquidation procedure in case a company has no assets.
 In case the company has assets, a normal liquidation procedure has to be executed.
 By executing a turbo liquidation procedure, the company immediately ceases to exist after the general meeting has adopted the resolution to dissolve the company.
 No winding-up/liquidation of the company is required since it has no assets which need to be liquidated.
 Hence, in order to execute a turbo liquidation procedure, the company cannot have any assets.
 Please take into high consideration that a potential risk of director's liability could rise in case any assets come up after deregistration of the company with the Dutch trade register.
 This is also the case if the turbo liquidation procedure has been abusively executed by the directors of the company to avoid the normal liquidation procedure (for example in case the company has still liabilities).

 Due to the Covid-19 pandemic it is the expectation that many entities will be dissolved by way of turbo liquidation.
 The Act introduces the obligation for the management board of a legal entity to file certain documents regarding financial accountability with the Dutch trade register within 14 working days after the deregistration of the legal entity in the trade register.